Volume XXVIII, Bulletin No. 3

 Document Type: Bulletin, French text, Monthly Bulletin, Publication, Spanish text

-Document Source: Commission on the Status of Women (CSW), Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Department of Political Affairs (DPA), Division for Palestinian Rights (DPR), Gulf Cooperation Council, League of Arab States (LAS), Quartet, Secretary-General, Security Council, United Nations High Commissioner for Human Rights (UNHCHR)
+Document Sources: Commission on the Status of Women (CSW), Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Department of Political Affairs (DPA), Division for Palestinian Rights (DPR), Gulf Cooperation Council, League of Arab States (LAS), Office of the United Nations High Commissioner for Human Rights (OHCHR), Quartet, Secretary-General, Security Council

 Subject: Assistance, Human rights and international humanitarian law, Palestine question, Peace process, Settlements, Women